Peter Falk: Stage career

 While working in Hartford, Falk joined a community theater group called the Mark Twain Masquers, where he performed in plays that included The Caine Mutiny Court-Martial, The Crucible, and The Country Girl by Clifford Odets.
 Falk also studied with Eva Le Gallienne, who was giving an acting class at the White Barn Theatre in Westport, Connecticut.
 Falk later recalled how he "lied his way" into the class, which was for professional actors.
 He drove down to Westport from Hartford every Wednesday, when the classes were held, and was usually late.
 In his 1997 interview with Arthur Marx in Cigar Aficionado Magazine, Falk said of Le Gallienne: "One evening when I arrived late, she looked at me and asked, 'Young man, why are you always late?' and I said, 'I have to drive down from Hartford.'"
 She looked down her nose and said, "What do you do in Hartford?
 There's no theater there.
 How do you make a living acting?"
 Falk confessed he was not a professional actor.
 According to him Le Gallienne looked at him sternly and said: "Well, you should be."
 He drove back to Hartford and quit his job.
-Falk stayed with the Le Gallienne group for a few months more, and obtained a letter of recommendation from Le Galliene to an agent at the William Morris Agency in New York.
+Falk stayed with the Le Gallienne theater company for a few months more, and obtained a letter of recommendation from Le Gallienne to an agent at the William Morris Agency in New York.
 In 1956, he left his job with the Budget Bureau and moved to Greenwich Village to pursue an acting career.